radiodee1/pic-show.nvim/README.md

 Open in viewer?
 (Y/n/name): gimp
 ```
 Of course you would have to have gimp installed on your system for this to work.

+## NOTE

+With the PicShowPng and PicShowJpg commands, a full path must be supplied to the picture name.
+Tilda characters are not automatically converted to the
+full url.